 If you want, you can also share your charm with the world and gain feedback and contributions from others!
 In our experience, the more widely a charm is used the more useful it becomes.
 Different teams bring different expertise - security, performance, scale, and all of those things make for improvements in the charm that are very hard for a single team to achieve.

 Juju excels with scale-out workloads like big data, PAAS, cloud infrastructure such as OpenStack, or container management systems.
-Pick your favourite cloud and launch a Juju server.
-From the integrated GUI, you can drop one of the bundles from the charm store into the blank canvas.
+Pick your favourite cloud and launch a juju server, deploy the Juju GUI there and then drop one of the bundles from the charm store into the blank canvas.

 Try one of the simple HDFS bundles or deploy a more complex sentiment-analysis application to scan twitter streams for brands you are interested in.